Omelicious/Sb3UGS-WIKI/Replacing-Meshes.md

 All used bones are collected in a list which is attached to the mesh, the **bonelist**.
 This bonelist has two aspects.
 For one, it names all frames of the skeleton which are used as bones.
 The second aspect is stored as a matrix which defines a translation, rotation and scaling.
 This matrix can be computed from the frame's matrix.
 And if all used bone's matrices were computed then you would see the mesh in its Rest Pose, sometimes called Bind Pose.
 If a bone matrix would always be computed, then it would not have to be stored and transported separately.
 Storing this matrix with an offset leads indeed to a modified pose.
 This offset pose is added to all applied animations!

+### Order of Replacement and Merging
+Each submesh needs a material, and if the names of the material of the imported submesh can be found in the destination file then they are automatically assigned to the submesh.
+Same goes for the textures and the material's texture slots.
+So always begin with merging the imported textures, then the imported materials.
+Skinned meshes require their skeleton.
+Therefore, if not already present in the destination file, begin with merging the ImportedFrames - skeleton and mesh parents.
+A later replacement of the mesh will automatically find the mesh parent.
+Any missing bone frame will let the replacement fail.

+### Mesh Replacement Dialog - after dragging an ImportedMesh into the Object Tree's Blue Area
 ![Replacement_dialog_after_drag_'n_drop](https://user-images.githubusercontent.com/104311725/167831060-e790f433-bfcc-4e01-8358-add57f3470f7.png)

 The first option in the replacement dialog is the target parent frame.
 In this frame should already exist a mesh, the destination mesh.
 The new mesh from the workspace will be filled with game specific information from the destination mesh.